Alexpe77/Alexpe77/README.md

 #  Hi, I’m Alex 👋

-I’m currently learning web development **@Becode** Belgium Much of our training consists on hands-on projects and we work both in group and alone.
+I’m currently learning web development **@Becode** Belgium. </br>
+Much of our training consists on hands-on projects and we work both in group and alone. </br>
-Below you can see the technologies that I have already learned so far and for now I am learning different frameworks.
+Below you can see the technologies that I have already learned so far and for now I am learning different frameworks. </br>

 ## Technical Skills 🛠